RCBC-Computer-Science-Club/stocktonjam-f2025/README.md

-Collaborative submission between RCBC and Stockton students for the Stockton Fall 2025 Game Jam!
+Collaborative submission between RCBC and Stockton students for the Stockton Fall 2025 Game Jam, where it won the best technical design award!